RAG in Production: Fix Chunking and Re-Ranking Before Touching Embeddings

 chunks = splitter.split_text(markdown_text) # splits at heading boundaries

-The fix isn't a better splitter library — it's understanding your document structure and choosing a strategy that preserves semantic units.
-For financial contracts: clause-level splits.
-For API docs: one-function-per-chunk.
-For meeting transcripts: speaker-turn splits.
-For dense prose: paragraph-level with sentence overlap.
+The fix isn't a better splitter library — it's understanding the document structure and choosing a strategy that preserves semantic units.
+For financial contracts, I usually split at the clause level.
+For API docs, I prefer one function per chunk.
+For meeting transcripts, speaker turns have worked better in the systems I have handled.
+For dense prose, I use paragraph-level chunks with sentence overlap.

 The second structural problem is metadata.
 A chunk without provenance — document ID, section title, creation date, source type — is just floating text.
-When retrieval returns a chunk from a superseded policy dated 2022, you have no way to filter it at query time without metadata.
-Add source, date, section, and document type to every chunk.
-Filter before similarity search when you can; filter after when you must — but always filter.
+If retrieval returns a chunk from a superseded policy dated 2022, I need metadata to filter it at query time.
+In my pipelines, I add source, date, section, and document type to every chunk.
+I filter before similarity search when I can, and after similarity search when I must.

-3. Re-ranking: the retrieval step most pipelines skip
+3. Re-ranking: the retrieval step many pipelines skip

-Vector similarity search retrieves documents whose embeddings are close to your query embedding in high-dimensional space.
-That's a good approximation for semantic relevance.
-It's not a good ranker.
+Vector similarity search retrieves documents whose embeddings are close to the query embedding in high-dimensional space.
+That's a useful approximation for semantic relevance.
+It is not a ranker I trust by itself.

-The problem: embedding-based similarity is computed independently for each document — the model sees your query and one document at a time.
-A cross-encoder re-ranker sees the query and a candidate document together, which lets it model their interaction.
-It's slower, but it's a materially better relevance signal.
+The issue is simple: embedding-based similarity is computed independently for each document.
+The model sees the query and one document at a time.
+A cross-encoder re-ranker sees the query and a candidate document together, so it can model their interaction.
+It is slower, but in my benchmarks it has often produced a better relevance signal for the final context set.

-The practical pipeline: retrieve the top 50 candidates with vector search (fast, cheap), then re-rank those 50 with a cross-encoder to get your top 5 (slower, accurate).
+The pipeline I usually use is straightforward: retrieve the top 50 candidates with vector search, then re-rank those 50 with a cross-encoder to get the top 5.
 The final 5 go into the LLM context window.

 from sentence_transformers import CrossEncoder